luminus-framework/luminus/resources/public/md/learning_clojure.md

 ### Online Clojure Guides

-* [Clojure - Functional Programming for the JVM](http://java.ociweb.com/mark/clojure/article.html) - a detailed Clojure primer aimed at Java developers.
+* [Clojure - Functional Programming for the JVM](http://java.ociweb.com/mark/clojure/article.html) - a detailed Clojure primer aimed at Java developers
-* [Clojure for the Brave and True](http://www.braveclojure.com/) - an excellent and humorous introduction to the language.
+* [Clojure for the Brave and True](http://www.braveclojure.com/) - an excellent and humorous introduction to the language
-* [Clojure Documentation](http://clojure-doc.org/) - a collection of Clojure guides and tutorials.
+* [Clojure Documentation](http://clojure-doc.org/) - a collection of Clojure guides and tutorials
-* [4Cloure](http://www.4clojure.com/) - a site for practicing Clojure by solving interactive problems.
+* [4Cloure](http://www.4clojure.com/) - a site for practicing Clojure by solving interactive problems
+* [ClojureScript in 15 minutes guide](https://github.com/shaunlebron/ClojureScript-Syntax-in-15-minutes) - concise guide to ClojureScript
+*
 ### Clojure Reference

 * [Grimoire API reference](http://grimoire.arrdem.com/)